 Rick: I liked New York.
 Obviously I grew up in Fort Pierce and Port St. Lucie right there where the Mets spring training is, so in a lot of ways I was really familiar with the uniform and the organization.
 Obviously I wish we would have been a winning team and we weren’t that year.
 There was a lot of veterans on the team and I just came from Houston where they were so young and I don’t think that team understood how to be a big league team yet.
 I felt like when I got there (NY) it was a veteran team, we went out to dinner, we were on the same level, and I enjoyed it.

 I feel like as a player you always want to play in New York at least once and I’m glad I got to experience it.
 The biggest thing for me was the food, man.
 I loved the food in New York.
 I love the energy and I love the food, it’s amazing.

 MMO: You spent a season as a life coach for the Washington Nationals after your playing career.
-What does someone in that role do, is it talking with younger prospects and players and helping them through situations?
+What does someone in that role do?
+Is it talking with younger prospects and players and helping them through various situations?

 MMO: In the book you discuss sitting down with former right-hander Steve Blass, who also went through the yips after having several successful seasons in the majors prior.
 What was that conversation like for you, and did it aid in helping you try to understand it more?

 Rick: Yeah it did and it was one of those conversations that are therapeutic.
 The same thing with everything that’s come from the book.
 I’m just sitting down talking about the things that we both experienced and what it did to both of us.
 How much it consumed us.